What Are Porcelain Veneers?

 A veneer is a thin layer of porcelain or composite resin that is bonded to the front of the tooth.
 Veneers are a relatively quick and simple solution to correcting many aesthetic problems including chipped, worn, crooked, misshapen, discolored and spaced teeth.
 Typically, there is little or no removal of the existing tooth before placing the veneer over the tooth.

-Our Houston dentists align these veneers perfectly with other veneers as well as the existing teeth to make them appear as real as possible.
+Our dentists in The Woodlands/Conroe align these veneers perfectly with other veneers as well as the existing teeth to make them appear as real as possible.
 The purpose of these dental veneers is to provide patients, even those with healthy teeth, a beautiful smile.
 Some patients choose veneers to make slight position alterations or sometimes to change a tooth shape, size, and/or color.
 At Signature Smiles we will spend time clearly identifying what cosmetic improvements you want to accomplish with your smile.

 Two Types of Porcelain Veneers

 There are two types of materials used for veneers: composite resin and porcelain.
 Both kinds of veneers are placed and bonded using a cement type of substance.
 This ensures that the veneer remains on the tooth and does not shift or fall off.